natfarleydev/prd-markdown/markdown/core/corePrestigeClassesDetails.markdown

 bloodline] description.

 **Blindsense (Ex)**: At 5th level, the dragon disciple gains [blindsense] with a range of 30 feet.
 Using nonvisual senses the dragon disciple notices things he cannot see.
 He usually does not need to make [Perception] checks to notice and pinpoint the location of creatures within range of his [blindsense] ability, provided that he has [line of effect] to that creature.

 Any opponent the dragon disciple cannot see still has total concealment against him, and the dragon disciple still has the normal miss chance when attacking foes that have concealment.
 Visibility still affects the movement of a creature with [blindsense].
-A creature with
-[blindsense] is
-still denied its [Dexterity]
-bonus to [Armor Class] against attacks from creatures it cannot see.
+A creature with [blindsense] is still denied its [Dexterity] bonus to [Armor Class] against attacks from creatures it cannot see.
 At 10th level, the range of this ability increases to 60 feet.

 **Dragon Form** **(Sp)**: At 7th level, a dragon disciple can assume the form of a dragon.
-This ability works like *[form of the dragon
-I]*.
-At
-10th level, this ability functions as *[form of the dragon II]* and the dragon disciple can use this ability twice per day.
+This ability works like *[form of the dragon I]*.
+At 10th level, this ability functions as *[form of the dragon II]* and the dragon disciple can use this ability twice per day.
 His caster level for this effect is equal to his effective sorcerer levels for his draconic bloodline.
 Whenever he casts *form of the dragon,* he must assume the form of a dragon of the same type as his bloodline.

 **Wings (Su)**: At 9th level, a dragon disciple gains the wings bloodline power, even if his level does not yet grant that power.
 Once his level is high enough to grant this ability through the bloodline, the dragon disciple's speed increases to 90 feet.

-Duelist

 ## Duelist